Comparison

 Bespoke website vs Squarespace.

-Squarespace is the best-looking page-builder platform by a distance, and for solo creatives it's often the right tool.
-But if you're a small business paying £20-40 a month forever for a template you share with a thousand other businesses — there's a better way, and for qualifying UK small businesses it costs less too.
+Squarespace is the most polished page-builder platform around, and for solo creatives it's often the right tool.
+But if you're a small business paying £20-40 a month forever for a template you share with a thousand other businesses, there's a better way.
+A bespoke site costs more up front, has no monthly plan, and over a few years usually works out about the same, with a far more distinctive result.

 The bit most comparisons skip

-If you're a UK small business, retailer or tradesperson, I'll design and build a bespoke informational website for £0.
-You pay hosting and a domain — which Squarespace charges you for either way.
-Extras go on a pay-as-you-go hourly rate.
+A bespoke build is scoped against an agreed budget, typically in the low to mid four figures for a small business site.
+After that you pay hosting and a domain, which Squarespace charges you for either way.
+Extras go on a pay-as-you-go hourly rate, quoted up front.
 No monthly plan.
 No upgrade tiers.
 No "you'll need a Business plan for that".

 For a small informational site.

 A simple brochure-style site.
 Straightforward content, handful of pages, a contact form.
-Here's what Squarespace and my free offer really cost over the realistic life of the site.
+Here's what Squarespace and a bespoke build really cost over the realistic life of the site.

 |---|---|---|